 BP Big Screens in 2017

-Two operas and one ballet make up the BP Big Screens in 2017.
-Each screening brings exclusive backstage films, competitions and the best performances live to towns across the UK.
-These are the perfect occasions to share an excellent evening with friends and family - all for free!
+Two operas and one ballet made up the BP Big Screens for 2017.
+Each screening brought exclusive backstage films, competitions and the best performances live to towns across the UK.
+They were the perfect occasion to share an excellent evening with friends and family - all for free!